HK-Kang1/ENSF692-Assignment-1/README.md

+## 📝 ENSF 692 - Assignment 1
+* Heemin Kang
+* “You have brains in your head.
+You have feet in your shoes.
+You can steer yourself any direction you choose.
+You're on your own.
+And you know what you know.
+And you are the guy who'll decide where to go." - Dr.Suess

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.